finanalyst/grav-plugin-map-marker-leaflet/README.md

         - zoom -- an integer from 1-24, see MapLeaflet documentation.
 Defaults to 13.
         - width -- the width in browser coordinates for the map, without a class defaults to 100% (see below).
         - height -- the height in browser coordinates, without a class defaults to 530px (see below).
+        - scale -- is either present or not present in shortcode.
+If present, then a Scale is shown; if not, no Scale is shown.
         - classes -- adds value of `classes` to the **class** attribute of the **div** containing the map.
 Defaults to ''.
             - If `classes` is defined, then it is assumed one of the classes sets the *width* and *height* of the div (to allow for responsive map sizing). *width* and *height* must be set by a class in order for the map to be generated.
     - contents: